aggelos-michael-papadopoulos/ParaSurf/README.md

 python ParaSurf/train/train.py
 ```

-### 4. Reproduce ParaSurf Results
+## Reproduce ParaSurf Results
-Once you have the best weights (downloaded or created from scratch), you can validate the model on test sets and reproduce the results presented in the ParaSurf paper:
+Once you have the best weights (downloaded or created from scratch), you can validate the model on the test sets and reproduce the results presented in the ParaSurf paper:

 ```bash
 # Validate the ParaSurf model on the TEST set